 Below is your dream guide to using a meter ruler.
 It explains all the related terms and the correct practices to ensure accurate measurements.
 Read along!

-Reading an Inches Ruler
+Reading an Inch Scale

 Let’s look at how you can take measurements using an inches ruler.
-But how would you recognize an inch ruler from another?
+But how would you recognize an inches ruler from another?
 It is easy.
 Look on the ruler for the ‘inch’ word.
 Usually, you’ll find it closer to the zero line.

 Now keep the ruler on the surface.
 Make sure the ruler is straight and isn’t leaning on one side too much.
 Make a mark aligned with the 0th line on the scale.

 For whole measurements like 3 inches or 7 inches, drag the pencil to the required digit.
 And you have the desired length of the line.
 However, things get trickier when you need to measure 3.7 inches.
 The number after the decimal indicates the smaller divisions you see in between, the long lines.

 There are 15 lines between each inch.
 For measuring 3.7 inches, you need to mark 3 inches straight.
 Then count 7 smaller lines and make a mark.
 There you have your 3.7 inches line.